At a cost of Rs.50 lakh for tsunami-hit children at Nagore

-Nearly 500 volunteers, including schoolchildren and local people of Nagore took part in building the playground and completed with site park structures within five days.
+Nearly 500 volunteers, including schoolchildren and local people took part in building the playground .

 The park was inaugurated by Tenkasi S. Jawahar, Nagapattinam Collector, last week.

-City managers and other urban professionals from Florida cities, which have been also affected by hurricanes, are sharing their experience in coping with these disasters with their counterparts in Tamil Nadu.
+City managers from Florida, which has been also affected by hurricanes, are sharing their experience in coping with these disasters with their counterparts in Tamil Nadu.

-Around 300 schoolchildren, community leaders and local officials participated in the `Design Day' and drew pictures of their ideal playground and designs were developed.
+Around 300 schoolchildren, community leaders and local officials participated in the `Design Day' and drew pictures of their ideal playground.